 The new Meridian Port Services Terminal has been designed to run automated and semi-automated processes, which is achieved by the latest generation of technologies at the various stages of our terminal operations.

-To facilitate and save valuable time from our customers a secure online portal will be made available, after initial registration the customers can use this online portal to make an appointment through our “Truck Appointment System” (TAS) for their visit to the MPS Terminal at their convenience.
-Each customer will have access to a dashboard containing their personal information and available containers.
+To facilitate and save valuable time for our customers a secure online portal has been made available, after initial registration freight forwarders, truck drivers and trucks, the customers use this online portal to make appointments through our “Truck Appointment System” (TAS) for their visit to the MPS Terminal at their convenience.
+Customers have access to a dashboard of their personal information and available containers.

-The Truck Appointment System and online portal will be open 24 hours a day, 7 days a week and will avoid waiting times compared to a manual process.
-The TAS will communicate in real-time with our centralized and high-available Terminal Operating System (TOS) to retrieve and validate all data.
+The Truck Appointment System and online portal is open 24 hours a day, 7 days a week and avoids waiting times compared to a manual process.
+The TAS communicates in real-time with our centralized and high-available Terminal Operating System (TOS) to retrieve and validate all data.

-Once your appointment is confirmed your registered truck driver is welcomed at our MPS Terminal and allowed to enter based upon biometric fingerprint validation.
-Using this advanced technology in the early stage of your visit allows MPS Terminal and Tema Port to grant access only to those truck drivers who are registered and authorized.
+Once your appointment is confirmed, your registered truck and driver are welcomed at the MPS Terminal and allowed to enter based upon biometric fingerprint validation for the driver; and truck validation through a unique and tamper proof identification sticker on the windshield.
+Using this advanced technology in the early stage of your visit allows MPS Terminal and Tema Port to grant access only to those trucks and drivers who are used for the appointment.

-This ensure that our visitors, staff, facility and your cargo is kept safe and is fully compliant with The International Ship and Port Facility Security (ISPS) code.
+This ensures that our visitors, staff, facility and your cargo are kept safe and terminal is therefore fully compliant with The International Ship and Port Facility Security (ISPS) code.

-Besides checking the identity this biometric validation will be used in parallel to confirm the validity of your appointment throughout the Truck Appointment System.
-This will avoid traffic congestion and waiting times.
+Besides checking the identity of the driver, this biometric validation will be used in parallel to confirm the validity of your appointment throughout the Truck Appointment System.

 All data is captured and verified in real time when the truck drives through the automated portals, without stopping, towards the Terminal gates.
-By the time the truck reaches the Terminal gates all captured data is processed and the weight is taken through automated weighbridges.
-The truck is automatically identified through RFID and is allowed to proceed to its final destination at the container yard.
+By the time the truck reaches the Terminal gates all data is processed and the truck is automatically identified through RFID at the gate portal truck approaches.
+The transaction is populated and a routing slip is printed at the portal, indicating which destination in the yard the truck is supposed to go, and is allowed to proceed to its final destination.